Finc8888/Gladys-Blog/deploy/SSL-README.md

 ## 🔍 Overview

-The SSL-enabled version of Gladys Blog provides:
+The SSL-enabled version of GladysAI-Blog provides:

 - **HTTPS encryption** for secure communication
 - **Automatic HTTP to HTTPS redirection**